About

 And Then What?

 I became a Gion Festival expert the old-fashioned way.
 I spent a lot of time listening to people closely involved.
 They described their experiences and what they learned from people before them.
 I also did a lot of observing.
-More specifically, over the last 30 years, I’ve:
+More specifically, since the early 1990s, I’ve:

-• grown an archive of nearly 20,000 Gion Festival images and interpretive interpretive videos.
+• Grown an archive of nearly 20,000 Gion Festival images and interpretive videos.

-• Presented on the Gion Festival mysteries and sustainability to university and international audiences.
+• Presented on the Gion Festival mysteries and sustainability to university, Japanese, and international audiences.

-• Traditional-Kyoto-culture legend Diane Durston found my website and hired me to interpret for the Portland Japanese Garden’s historical Gion Festival event in 2018, the first event focusing on the festival outside of Japan.
+• Interpreted for the Portland Japanese Garden’s historical Gion Festival event in 2018, the first event focusing on the festival outside of Japan.

 What’s the difference between me and Japanese festival patrons?